Important Changes for the Dashboard & v7.0.1 SDK

 - Identity Bot: If a user has not previously provided their name and/or email, this bot (when enabled) will prompt them to provide that information when they reach out (and store it so it doesn’t have to ask again in the future)

-- Answer Bot: When this add-on is enabled for your plan, this AI-powered bot will suggest FAQs to users based on their first message
+- QuickSearch Bot: When this add-on is enabled for your plan, this AI-powered bot will suggest FAQs to users based on their first message

 Additional updates for the in-app experience include:

-- Multi-lingual Answer Bot: Our Answer Bot will suggest FAQs in 11 different languages (more coming soon!)
+- Multi-lingual QuickSearch Bot: QuickSearch Bot can suggest FAQs in 11 different languages (more coming soon!)

-- Power BI chat flow analytics for mobile: Already available for Web Chat, these new metrics let you see how many of your users started new conversations and interacted with your Bots
+- Power BI chat flow analytics for mobile: Already available for Web Chat, these new metrics let you see how many of your mobile and web users started new conversations and interacted with your Bots

-The following features and updates will now be available for Web Chat:
+The following features and updates are now available for Web Chat:

 - Web Chat will now be localized in over 45 languages!